nuta/vhpc2025-keynote/script.md

 TODO:

+# A life of a hypervisor

+- Let's summarize what we've seen so far.
+- To put it simply in JavaScript, the life of a hypervisor looks like this.
+  1. Prepare guest memory.
+  2. Load the boot image.
+  3. Initialize the vCPU state.
+  4. Enter the guest mode.
+  5. Handle VM exits and go back to the guest mode.
+- This means that the guest keeps running until it needs an assistance from the hypervisor.

+# Hypervisors are the `catch` block (mostly)

+TODO:

+# Hypervisors are the `catch` block (mostly)

+TODO:

+# Real-world virtualization APIs

+- Let's look at some real-world virtualization APIs to observe the same try-catch pattern.

+# Linux KVM API

+TODO:

+# Fuchsia API

+TODO:

+# seL4 libvmm API

+TODO:

+# Hypervisors are `catch` blocks (w/ continuation)

+- We saw the following pattern in all APIs:
+  1. Initialization.
+Prepare guest memory and vCPUs.
+  2. Try.
+Enter the guest mode.
+  3. Catch.
+Handle an exception such as memory-mapped I/O emulation.
+  4. Continue.
+Go back to the guest mode.
+- TODO:
+- So hardware-assisted virtualization is not really about emulating hardware, or virtual machines.
+It's a generic mechanism to run a program in a different world.
+  - This means hardware-assisted virtualization has great potential to be applied to more areas, not only virtual machines.

+# The `try-catch` pattern in action

+- Next, let's look at some applications of this hardware-assisted try-catch, beyond virtual machines.

+# gVisor: Hypervisor as a container sandbox

+TODO:

+# Hyperlight: Hypervisor as a function sandbox

+TODO:

+# Noah: Hypervisor for system call emulation

+TODO:

+# Nabla Containers: Higher-level hypervisor interface

+TODO:

+# (hardware-assisted) hypervisors look like interpreters

+- To summarize, hardware-assisted virtualization is a generic mechanism to run a program in a different world.
+- This is similar to interpreters such as JavaScript and Python engines.
+ - Both have a different world.
+ - Both define a clear interface between the guest and the host.
+ - And Both also provides a secure isolation boundary to run untrusted code.

+# That is ... virtualization is not only for VMs!

+TODO:

+# What's coming next? - The guest ↔︎ host interface goes higher!

+TODO:

+# Virtio alternatives: Do we need a queue interface?

+TODO:

+# Higher-level interfaces in Virtio: virtio-tcp & udp

+TODO:

+# Strongly-isolated JavaScript

+TODO:

+# AI agent sandboxing: LLM↔︎guest interface design

+TODO:

 # Invest in user (*"developer"*) experience

 - This is the last slide.
 I've shown you some examples of higher-level interfaces like: new virtio, and new hypercalls.